JakeStanger/ironbar/docs/modules/Script.md

-Executes a script and shows the result of `stdout` on a label.
+2Executes a script and shows the result of `stdout` on a label.
 Pango markup is supported.

 If you want to be able to embed multiple scripts and/or variables, prefer the [label](label) module.